 • Awkward long-term software support

 The Huawei Mate 20 Pro is easily the most feature-packed phone, even almost a year after its announcement.
-It has a great camera, stunning screen, excellent performance, competitive battery life and a lot of extra tricks.
-If it weren’t for the slightest complaints about Huawei’s slightly offensive software and display rotation, it would be the most complete Android phone I’ve ever reviewed.
-The camera will be special to many people, but it is really a great all-rounder with a high-quality screen, fast charging, wireless charging and excellent battery life.
+It has a great camera, stunning screen, excellent performance, competitive battery life, and a lot of extra tricks.
+If it weren’t for the slightest complaints about Huawei’s slightly offensive software and display rotation, it would be the most complete Android phone I’ve ever used.
+The camera will be special to many people, but it is really a great all-rounder with a high-quality screen, fast charging, wireless charging, and excellent battery life.

 2. Huawei P30 Pro